 Species: Pacific Oyster

-Translating to “ultimate” from Japanese, these meaty oysters are great for beginners because they’re small and easier to open.
+In Japanese, Kusshi translates to “ultimate.”
+These meaty oysters are great for beginners because they’re small and easier to open than other varieties.
 Local Kusshi come from the waters off Vancouver Island.

 Kumamoto